-April 22, 2025 Mayor Martinez and Members of the City Council Daniel Chavarria, PE, Director of Public Works Robert Armijo, PE, Deputy Director of Public Works Engineering/City Engineer Josef Munoz, Assistant Deputy Director of Public Works Engineering Capital Improvement Program Update and Criteria Discussion There is no financial impact to receiving the presentation November 26, 2024 March 11, 2025 In preparation for the draft Capital Improvement Plan for Fiscal Year 2025-26, City staff will provide an update on the City's capital projects, including a list of existing projects experiencing budget shortfalls.
+DATE: April 29, 2025 то: Mayor Martinez and Members of the City Council FROM: Daniel Chavarria, PE, Director of Public Works Robert Armijo, PE, Deputy Director of Public Works Engineering/City Engineer Josef Munoz, Assistant Deputy Director of Public Works Engineering Subject: Capital Improvement Program Update and Criteria Discussion FINANCIAL IMPACT: There is no financial impact to receiving the presentation PREVIOUS COUNCIL ACTION: November 26, 2024 March 11, 2025 STATEMENT OF THE ISSUE: In preparation for the draft Capital Improvement Plan for Fiscal Year 2025-26, City staff will provide an update on the City's capital projects, including a list of existing projects experiencing budget shortfalls.
 Additionally, the report introduces a draft list of new project requests that are currently unfunded.
 To facilitate informed decision making regarding the allocation of resources, an updated framework for prioritizing capital projects will be introduced to incorporate weighted criteria.
-RECEIVE a presentation and PROVIDE DIRECTION to staff on the status of the Capital Improvement Program (CIP), Budget Requests, new CIP requests, proposed city-wide prioritization factors and weighing system - Public Works (Daniel Chavarria 510-620-5478/ Robert Armijo 510-620-5477).
+RECOMMENDED ACTION: RECEIVE a presentation and PROVIDE DIRECTION to staff on the status of the Capital Improvement Program (CIP), Budget Requests, new CIP requests, proposed city-wide prioritization factors and weighing system - Public Works (Daniel Chavarria 510-620-5478/ Robert Armijo 510-620-5477).
+This item was continued from the April 22, 2025, meeting.